dannypaul/go-skeleton/internal/rest/README.md

 		"code": "<error-code>",
 		"message": "<error-message>"
 	}],
-	"requestId": "<request-id>"
+	"correlationId": "<correlation-id>"
 }
 ```

-If the request had a valid string set in the `X-Request-ID` header, the it will be set in the `requestId` key of the json response.
+If the request had a valid string set in the `X-Correlation-ID` header, then it will be set in the `correlationId` key of the json response.

 The `errors` key of the json response contains the list of error codes and their corresponding error messages of all the errors that occurred as part of this request.